 Connect Kids offers a prayer-based ministry for children aged 3-12 years.

-The next 2-7 sessions involve connecting with the child, identifying and exploring the problem and facilitating healing encounters for them.
+The next 2-7 sessions involve connecting with the child, identifying and exploring the problem, praying and facilitating healing encounters for them.
 Team members always encourage the child to have an active and personal relationship with God themselves.

 The ministry process ends with an empowering session with the parents/ caregivers to discuss helpful resources and approaches relevant to the child.
 We encourage parents/ caregivers to be intentional about growing in their own relationship with God and we strongly recommend that parents/caregivers book for their own prayer ministry before bringing a child for ministry.
 Freedom in the home is largely dependent on those who lead the home.
 It is also helpful to experience the process that your child will experience.
 We also encourage families to be an active part of a supportive community and to have a trusted person (pastor, counsellor) with whom they can share this journey.